Graduate admission FAQ

 The only exception to this policy is for students previously enrolled in a related graduate program.
-Currently, approved related programs are any other College of Science & Engineering graduate program.
+Currently, approved related programs are any PhD programs in the College of Science & Engineering.

 Required courses taken here as an undergraduate cannot be used directly, but once enrolled in the data science program, you can replace any required course already taken with a more advanced course in the same track, or a related elective, with DGS approval.